-What you must pay when you get these Services that are covered for you services in Diabetes self-management training, diabetic services, and supplies\ For all people who have diabetes (insulin and non-insulin \$0 for the cost of Medicare-covered users).
-Covered services include: diabetic self-management, diabetes services and supplies.
-Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and If performed by a specialist, cost-share lancets, and glucose-control solutions for checking the applies.
-Please see accuracy of test strips and monitors.
-"Physician/Practitioner services."
-For people with diabetes who have severe diabetic foot If additional services are provided, cost disease: One pair per calendar year of therapeutic customsharing may apply.
-Please see molded shoes (including inserts provided with such shoes) "Physician/Practitioner services" or the and two additional pairs of inserts, or one pair of depth benefit listing for the service received. shoes and three pairs of inserts (not including the non-Diabetic medication, such as insulin, customized removable inserts provided with such shoes). injected by syringe is typically covered by Coverage includes fitting. your Part D prescription drug coverage.
-Diabetes self-management training is covered under Please see Chapter 5. certain conditions.
-For questions about Durable Medical \ Prior authorization rules may apply Equipment and your cost share, please
+Diabetes self-management training, diabetic services and supplies

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions. - Prior authorization rules may apply